-The National Test Pilot School (NTPS), through its Graduate unit, the National Flight Institute (NFTI), offers two tracks leading to the degree of Master of Science in Flight Test Engineering (MSFTE) or Master of Science in Flight Test and Evaluation (MSFT&E).
+The National Test Pilot School (NTPS) offers two tracks leading to the degree of Master of Science in Flight Test Engineering (MSFTE) or Master of Science in Flight Test and Evaluation (MSFT&E).
 The degree awarded depends upon the student’s undergraduate preparation.
-Accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The MSFTE degree is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 The 12-month Test Pilot / Flight Test Engineer Professional Course is for fixed and rotary wing pilots and engineers who require the full scope of flight test instruction.
 Graduates of this course are capable of performing first flight, envelope expansion, and definitions of performance, handling qualities and aircraft systems required for acceptance under civil regulations or military standards.
 Throughout the course, particular attention is given to the Federal Airworthiness Regulations, the Joint Airworthiness Regulations and a comparison is made with the military standards for piloted aircraft.